 Seeking the best things to do in Mykonos and don’t know where to start?
 Don’t worry we have you covered!
-Mykonos is one of Greece’s most well-known Aegean islands.
+Mykonos is one of Greece’s most well-known Aegean islands and one of the best Greek islands.
 Set in the central archipelago of the Cyclades, this island has just about everything going for it – and we mean everything.

 There’s nightlife by the gallon, some delicious food, charming Cycladic architecture, beaches, water sports, boutiques, and nightlife.
 Yeah, did we mention the hedonistic, sometimes pricey nightlife?
-But there’s more than the obvious, so get ready for the best time in this sunny, ancient island with our guide on some of the very best things to do in Mykonos.
+But there’s more than the obvious, so get ready for the best time on this sunny ancient island with our guide on some of the best things to do in Mykonos.

-The Best Things to do in Mykonos
+Best Things to do in Mykonos

 One of the best things to do in Mykonos, exploring the town is a great way to get to grips with how it all ticks here.
 Little cafes, tavernas, flowers spilling out over white-washed balconies, laundry drying in the breeze, little staircases – it’s charming as anything!

-2. Eat with the locals
+2. Eat with the Locals

 Mykonos is a big, bustling tourist destination.
 Granted, there are a whole load of restaurants and eateries on the island that come highly recommended for the jet-set who can, you know, afford to eat at posh places.